Childhood and Teen Years

 And started my relationship with customer grade boost packages.

 Living happily ever after are you wondering ?
 Yeah.
 No, There is something I didn't mention.

 After the first couples of Lemsips, back in the Aubrey Years, something strange, unusual, that I don't have a name for, started to happen.
 After having taken anything, Lemsip, paracetamol, Ibuprofen, aspirin, anything, the next time I would go to bed, from the moment I would fall asleep, literally few seconds after MRI would show my brain sleeping, the temperature of my body would jump up to worryingly high levels and suddenly my body would cover itself with a strange fluild, mostly water, but _slightly_ more viscose.
 And my body would generate so much of it (the equivalent of a small glass of water in 30 minutes) that the bed sheets would need to be changed several times a night.

 Not only it would start right the moment of sleep, but would stop right the moment I would wake up.
 The first times Aubrey would look after me and see it happening exactly like that.
 I fall asleep, my body starts secreting huge amount of it, every centimetre square of skin everywhere would be into it, she would wake me up to see it I am ok, it would stop (I would still need to change my clothes and the sheets) and we would talk, nothing, and the moment I fall asleep again.
 Boom!
 More of that stuff.

-Even without knowing what it is, I thing doctors would have wanted to see it just to record, for science, how much fluids a body can lose and the owner still be alive the following day.
+Even without knowing what it is, I thing doctors would have wanted to see it, just to record, for science, how much fluids a body can lose in the span of a night and the owner still be alive the following day.